hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/3-networking/index.md

         - used to encode/decode digital data stream
         - used to compress data to reduce transmission bandwidth
         - the decoder reverses the encoding for playback
+        - there are many different types of codecs
+        - without codecs, downloads will take very long
+        - its common to need 10-12 codes to play users's media
     - impact on
         - general people
             - more people able to use this